The Wild West: Anglesey’s top naturewatch spots

 Bird watching holidays on Anglesey

 If you’re an avid bird watcher or just starting out as a twitcher, the diversity of birds on Anglesey makes it worth a visit any time of the year.
-From residents like black guillemots and the rare chough to seasonal species, such as the bustling seabird colonies which populate the coast during the early summer, autumn returning migrants, and wintering waders and wildfowl.
+From residents like black guillemots and the rare chough.
+To seasonal species, such as the bustling seabird colonies which populate the coast during the early summer, autumn returning migrants, and wintering waders and wildfowl.

 The Valley Wetlands, situated right beside RAF Valley, is a wonderful nature reserve where you’ll see wildfowl all year round.
 Keep an eye out for tufted ducks, pochards, shovelers, gadwalls, and little grebes on the lake among the reeds.